Learn how to create chrome text in Photoshop. This effect can be used for other objects besides text.

 If you’ve come here from the video you can download my layer style below.

-Once downloaded.
-Go to Window/Styles and in Styles panel menu at the top right.
-Then choose ‘Load Style’ and navigate to the downloaded to the file with the extension of “.asl”.
+After downloading my Style in Photoshop go to Window/Styles and click on the Styles panel menu at the top right.
+Choose ‘Load Style‘ and navigate to the downloaded file with the extension of “.asl”.
 You will find the style at the bottom of the list.

 Pick your Font